Nincraft/ForgeAutoShutdown/README.md

-ForgeAutoShutdown is a server-only mod that schedules a specific time of the day for the server to shut down.
+ForgeAutoShutdown is a server-only mod that can:

+* Schedules a specific time of the day for the server to shut down.
 This allows the server to be automatically restarted daily by a shell script or Windows service.
-Players can also be allowed to vote in a manual shutdown, so a lagged out server would not require admin intervention.
+* Allow players to vote for a manual shutdown, so a lagged out server would not require admin intervention

-# License
-The codebase is licensed under the MIT license.
-Therefore, you **are free** to redistribute this mod or any of its derivatives as part of a modpack.
-You **are free** to use this mod for commercial intents.
-You **are free** to use any or all of this code as part of another code base, as a derivative or as a clone.
-You have **zero obligation** to notify me or request permission to use this codebase in its raw or compiled forms.

-For the full legal code, see `LICENSE.md`.
+* Shutdown or kill a server that is hung (stalled) or laggy

 # Requirements